akashkaushik33/node-wp-authenticator/README.md

 This repo is forked from Nightgunner5/node-wordpress-auth.
-Since The original project is not working on new node versions and is not maintained by the original author anymore I decided to update the code to make it work and publish a npm package based on that.
+Since The original project is not working on new node versions and is not maintained by the original author anymore, So I decided to update the code to make it work and publish a npm package based on that.

 NPM package link: https://www.npmjs.com/package/wp-auth